 Unlike traditional steeping where a tea drinker receives only some of tea's nutrients in the water, a Matcha drinker consumes the entire Camellia sinensis (tea) leaf in its powdered state–thereby receiving 100% of the leaf's nutritional value!
 Drink matcha because it tastes great - but also enjoy the added bonus of matcha's bountiful health benefits!

 You may have noticed we have 6 different grades of tea for you to try.
 With Matcha's rise in popularity, the market has become flooded with poorly-produced, low-quality, and inauthentic matcha.
 Mizuba has made it our mission to only focus on excellence from harvest to harvest each year.
 We're consider it a blessing to be able to hand-pick each flavor profile to accommodate a variety of tastes!
 Here's a rundown of each flavor profile so you can make your pick:

 Kokoro Ceremonial: our champagne of teas.
 Ideal for the discerning Matcha drinker & gourmand.
 A very special gift (even if for yourself!).
-Hand-harvested from plants 35+ years old.
+Harvested by hand from plants 45+ years old.
 Exceptionally rich, smooth, and strikes at the heart of the purest of Japanese green teas.

 Nagomi Ceremonial Organic: harvested once a year from plants 35+ years old, this matcha is for those who love exceptionally bold, full-bodied flavors.
-Rich and robust, it is also suitable for pairing with milk for a decadent latte.
+Rich and robust, with a unique, slightly nutty tone to its flavor.

 Daily: Exactly as it sounds!
 We could not BELIEVE how amazingly sweet, fresh, rich and satisfying this matcha is.
 The depth of flavor is exceptional smooth in the mouth.
 We recommend enjoying it on its own - it needs not to communicate anything more.
 Make it your new habit, asap!

 Steep yourself in Matcha know-how and terminology.

 Chashaku - the traditional bamboo scoop used to measure out Matcha.